 Storing & Reheating Cranberry Meatballs

-Allow the meatballs to cool completely, then transfer them to an airtight container.
-They can be stored in the refrigerator for up to 3-4 days or frozen for up to 3 months.
+Let meatballs cool, then put in an airtight container.
+Fridge for 3–4 days or freeze up to 3 months.

-- Microwave: Reheat individual portions in the microwave for 1-2 minutes, stirring halfway through.
+- Microwave: Heat portions 1–2 minutes, stir halfway through.

 Frequently Asked Questions (FAQs)